Axehandle hound

 In American folklore, the axehandle hound (axhandle hound, ax-handle hound, or similar) is a fearsome critter of Minnesota and Wisconsin.

 Description

-The animal resembles a dog with a body axe-like in shape.
-It has a head shaped like an axe blade, hence the name, complemented by a handle-shaped body atop short stubby legs.
+The animal is dog-like with a body which resembles an axe.
+Its head is shaped like an axe blade, complemented by a handle-shaped body, atop short stubby legs.
 It subsists on a diet consisting entirely of the handles of axes which have been left unattended.
 A nocturnal creature, the axehandle hound travels from camp to camp searching for its next meal.
 According to folklore, the axehandle hound strongly dislikes axe handles made from red oak.